rknightuk/rknight.me/src/pages/interests.md

 I love all kinds of pizza but especially fresh pizza made in my Ooni oven.
 Each year [my recipes](https://rknight.me/blog/one-year-of-pizza-making/) taste better and better.

+### Lego

+I have a [sizeable collection of Lego](https://rknight.me/collections/lego/) mostly Marvel sets, some older sets from when I was a kid, and the larger Creator-series cars.

 ### Other Interests

 These are things I enjoy but not enough to put substantial time, or money, into.